 In practice, only courts of higher instance call on experts to determine applicants’ mental health state but this happens very rarely (once in 2021).[41]
 Practice shows that neither the Border Guard nor the courts take the initiative to assess if an asylum applicant is a victim of violence.

-In its 2019 concluding observations, the UN Committee against Torture stated that in Poland there is insufficient capacity to identify asylum seekers who are victims of torture and lack of adequate protection and care for survivors of sexual and gender-based violence.
-In the opinion of CAT,[38] Poland should introduce a principle to law that detention of asylum-seekers, and in particular children and vulnerable persons, should be a measure of last resort, for as short a period as possible and in facilities appropriate for their status.
-Furthermore, CAT recommended that Polish authorities refrain from placing asylum seekers and in particular children in guarded centres and ensure the fast and appropriate identification of vulnerable persons including survivors of torture and ill-treatment, as well as sexual and gender-based violence, and provide them with adequate access to health care and psychological services.[39]
-However, there were no improvements in 2024.[40]
+In its 2019 concluding observations, the UN Committee against Torture highlighted that there is insufficient capacity to identify asylum seekers who are victims of torture and lack of adequate protection and care for survivors of sexual and gender-based violence in Poland.
+In the opinion of CAT,[42] Poland should introduce a principle in law that detention of asylum-seekers, and in particular children and vulnerable persons, should be a measure of last resort, for as short a period as possible and in facilities appropriate for their status.
+Furthermore, the CAT recommended that Polish authorities refrain from placing asylum seekers and in particular children in guarded centres and ensure the fast and appropriate identification of vulnerable persons including survivors of torture and ill-treatment, as well as sexual and gender-based violence, and provide them with adequate access to health care and psychological services.[43]

 The CPT reported on various shortcomings in detention centres.
 In particular, that few regular visits were conducted by psychiatrists, the lack of clinical psychologists, delays in accessing specialised medical care, including dental and gynaecological care; lack of screening for possible traumatic mental disorders and signs of victimisation; the need to introduce a register of injuries found during admission and stay in a Border Guard facility; the need for specialised training for medical staff in documenting and interpreting injuries, including techniques for interviewing people who may have been mistreated; cases of breaches of medical confidentiality in situations where other foreign nationals were asked to participate in examinations for translation purposes.[44]

 On 8 October 2024, the European Court of Human Rights communicated a case against Poland – M.A.E. v.
-Poland, Application No. 7463/23 – concerning an Egyptian citizen who spent more than six months in the Guarded Detention Center for Foreigners in Lesznowola in connection with pending procedures to obligate him to return to his country of origin and then to grant him international protection.
+Poland, Application No. 7463/23 – concerning an Egyptian citizen who spent more than six months in the Guarded Detention Center for Foreigners in Lesznowola in connection with pending procedures to oblige him to return to his country of origin and then to grant him international protection.
 Despite the applicant’s serious health condition (urological, gastrointestinal), requiring urgent surgery and causing constant pain, the applicant being a victim of physical violence and having provided evidence of this, he was placed in detention centre.
-No official procedure was carried out to determine whether the foreigner was a victim of violence by the Border Guards.
-At no stage of the proceedings did the courts take into account the foreigner’s health problems, his poor psychophysical condition or the fact that he had experienced violence, and the courts did not take into account the requests for to refer him to a specialist forensic doctor and a psychologist, as the foreigner’s psychophysical condition was typical of a person with experience of violence.
+No official procedure was carried out to determine whether the person was a victim of violence by the Border Guards.
+At no stage of the proceedings did the courts take into account the foreigner’s health problems, his poor psychophysical condition or the fact that he had experienced violence, and the courts did not take into account the requests to refer him to a specialist forensic doctor and a psychologist, as the foreigner’s psychophysical condition was typical of a person having experienced violence.
 There were also procedural violations of the right to defence in the case.
-The foreigner was not served with the commander’s requests to order and extend his detention, nor was he brought to court hearings, despite his requests to do so.
-[42]
+The foreigner was not served with the commander’s requests to order and extend his detention, nor was he brought to court hearings, despite his requests to that effect.
+[45]

 This is not the first such case before the ECtHR for Poland: in 2020, an application was stricken out following Poland’s unilateral declaration that the applicant had indeed been deprived of her liberty in breach of Article 5 § 1 (f) of the Convention and that she did not have at her disposal an effective procedure by which she could challenge the lawfulness of her detention, as required by Article 5 § 4 of the Convention.
 Poland undertook to pay the applicant the amount of EUR 9,000.[46]